0EchoPixel/WindowsOptimizationGuide/README.md

 <br>
 <b> Is it worth the effort?
 YES </b> <br>
-Best result i got was on my friend computer and we went <b>from 200-500FPS to 1800-2000</b> in Minecraft
+Best result i got was on my friend computer and we went <b>from 200-500FPS to 1800-2000</b> in Minecraft <br>
-TODO: I WILL ADD SCREENSHOTS OF PERFORMANCE TEST
+TODO: I WILL ADD SCREENSHOTS OF PERFORMANCE TEST <br>

 <h1>TUTORIAL</h1>